DNS Documentation

 Deploying any type of internet-base service often requires setting up a domain name.
 For example, a domain is needed to obtain SSL certificates or primarily allow users to locate your web application by a pre-assigned name.

 Domain Name System (DNS) enables the mapping of domain names to Internet resources.
 It translates human readable domain names (for example, www.example.com) to numerical IP addresses (for example, 102.223.22.22) which is essential for locating these internet resources.
-It delegate the responsibility of name assignment and mapping by designating authoritative name servers for each domain.
-Also, Network administrators may delegate authority over sub-domains of their allocated name space to other name servers thus, ensuring a distributed and fault-tolerant service.
+It delegates the responsibility of name assignment and mapping by designating authoritative name servers for each domain.

-• Address (A) record; holds the IPv4 address of a domain and is the most important of these records. and are used to point a domain or sub-domain to an IP address.
-For example, your request from your browser to the subdomainwww.example.com; is directed to the server with IP address 102.223.22.1.
+Address (A) record: Holds the IPv4 address of a domain and is the most important of these records.
+Used to point a domain or sub-domain to an IP address.
+For example, a request for www.example.com is directed to the server with IP 102.223.22.1.

-• AAAA record; equivalent to A record but basically for IPv6 addresses.
+AAAA record: Equivalent to A record but specifically for IPv6 addresses.

-• Canonical (CNAME) record; maps a domain or sub-domain to another domain without.
-This can be a better option when running several services from a single IP address.
+Canonical (CNAME) record: Maps a domain or sub-domain to another domain.
+This is an ideal option when running several services from a single IP address.

-• Mail exchanger (MX) record; directs mail to an email server. you can setup multiple MX records to point to a collection of mail servers thereby ensuring redundancy.
+Mail exchanger (MX) record: Directs mail to an email server.
+You can setup multiple MX records for mail server redundancy.

-• Text (TXT) record; lets you associate text with a hostname or zone.
-It can be used for several purposes including verification and mail security.
+Text (TXT) record: Lets you associate text with a hostname or zone.
+It can be used for verification and mail security.

-• Name Server (NS) record; indicates the permissive name servers.
-A domain often has multiple name servers.
-Thus, NS record can asscertain which server contains the actual DNS records.
+Name Server (NS) record: Indicates the authoritative name servers.
+NS records ascertain which server contains the actual DNS records.

 Nobus name servers are ns1.nobus.com and ns2.nobus.com.